Ben Simmons Reportedly Steering Clear Of Kendall Jenner During NBA Playoffs

 — Jezebel (@Jezebel) December 3, 2018

-Vogue reports that alleged victims of the so-called curse are said to be Kim Kardashian’s former boyfriend, retired NFL player Reggie Bush and her ex-husband, former NBA star Kris Humphries.
+Vogue reports that alleged victims of the so-called curse are said to be Kim Kardashian’s former boyfriend, retired NFL player Reggie Bush, and her ex-husband, former NBA star Kris Humphries.
 Khloe Kardashian’s former husband, Lamar Odom, as well as many others are also mentioned.

-Philly Mag reports that Ben and Kendall started dating, some 76ers fans created a petition online that stated they wanted Jenner out of the arena during home games.
-However, the reality star paid no attention to the petition, and became a staple at the games after all, usually sitting court side with Simmons own mother.
+Philly Mag reports that when Ben and Kendall started dating, some 76ers fans created a petition online that stated they wanted Jenner out of the arena during home games.
+However, the reality star paid no attention to the petition, and became a staple at the games after all, usually sitting court side with Simmons’ own mother.

 Fans can see more of Kendall Jenner and Ben Simmons by following the pair on Instagram.